Stephenville, New Jersey: Septic tank issues and sewer system improvement (1951–1953)

 After several weeks of investigation, the New Jersey Department of Health, the Raritan Township Board of Commissioners and Tufaro came to an understanding in which Terra-Nova Construction Company would spend a considerable amount of money to correct the situation and maintain every septic tank in the community for a year.
 Tufaro made a good-faith promise to the Raritan Township Board of Commissioners that no new families would move into Stephenville until tests showed that the septic tanks were properly functioning for each household.
 It was under this promise that the New Jersey Department of Health held in abeyance.
 The Raritan Township Board of Commissioners, however, pointed out that due to the water tables in that location, the only permanent solution would be for the residents to invest in the installation of a sanitary sewer system, for which Tufaro was not responsible.
 The Terra-Nova Construction Company solved much of the problem by digging out and removing the old farming draining system.

 By mid-April 1951, Tufaro was again allowing new families to move into the community, thus breaking his verbal promise to the New Jersey Department of Health and the Raritan Township Board of Commissioners.
 The Raritan Township Board of Commissioners immediately ordered township attorney Thomas Hanson to take legal actions and restrain the Terra-Nova Construction Company from building any more homes in Stephenville, and to prevent any more occupancies be issued for existing houses, until the health hazards from the sewage were eliminated.
 The Raritan Township Board of Commissioners also ordered Tufaro to construct a sanitary sewer system in Stephenville, at his own cost, as a penalty for breaking faith.
-The New Jersey Department of Heath concurred that a drainage and sewer system was the only plausible solution for providing the housing development with sanitary living conditions.
+The New Jersey Department of Health concurred that a drainage and sewer system was the only plausible solution for providing the housing development with sanitary living conditions.
 The Terra-Nova Construction Company was ordered to provide assurances that the sewer system would be constructed, including plans (which were to be approved by the state), the date that construction was to begin, and the date that it would be operational.
 The Raritan Township Board of Commissioners additionally charged the Veterans Administration with extreme negligence in handling housing developments and with failing to protect veterans, who made up the majority of Stephenville's new home owners.
 The New Jersey Department of Health, however, proposed a plan in which a full sewer system and sewage treatment plant would be built in Stephenville, at a cost to be included in the purchase price of new homes.
 Tufaro objected to the plan stating that having a sewage plant in the community would depreciate property values and residential conditions.